MariuszKaminski/Milestone-Project-1/README.md

 ## Deployment

 ## Evaluation

-While reflecting on the achieved outcome it In its present form the website does not provide the functionality required by the customer.
-The site would benefit frorm greater responsivness which can be achieved with Bootstrap library, the inclusion of which was optional in Milestone Project 1.
-The forms would need to employ appropiate scripts to work, which is currently beyond the developer's skillset.
+While reflecting on the achieved outcome, it its present form the website does not provide the functionality required by the customer.
+The site would benefit from greater responsiveness which can be achieved with Bootstrap library, the inclusion of which was optional in Milestone Project 1.
+The forms would need to employ appropriate scripts to work, which is currently beyond the developer's skillset.
+Some of the pages might appear overloaded; therefore the website could also benefit from at least one more page (perhaps a separate page for pricing).
+These are features that could be included in future updates.\
 The work on this project helped to me to realize the importance of early planning stages and good initial design.
-In my future projects I will be striving to achieve greater simplicity and functioanlity in order to provide the best possible user experience.
+In my future projects I will be striving to achieve greater simplicity and functionality in order to provide the best possible user experience.

 ## Credits